product-os/flowzone/README.md

       # Required: false
       tests_run_on:

-      # JSON array of runner label strings for generic jobs.
+      # JSON array of runner label strings for default jobs.
       # Type: string
       # Required: false
       runs_on: >